Is ethical fashion racist? If you ask me, yes! Here’s why.

 Ethical fashionistas are trying to push those wages up and improve the horrendous working conditions of garment workers in our main clothing supplying nations.
 But as I mentioned above, we need to go deeper and question is why our clothing production is outsourced to darker women in the first place?
 And the answer is not simple.

-When a nation dares take such control into their own hands, America and its allies have been known to send in the ‘economic hit men’ to pressure them back into a pro-American model.
+When a nation dares take such control into their own hands, America and its allies simply send in the ‘economic hit men’ to pressure them back into a pro-American model.
 Think of what happened in Chile and Indonesia in the 70’s, or why Iran and Syria are under constant threat or attack by our governments today.

-Furthermore, it seems that the rules that apply to the rich, generally whiter North are not applicable to the darker skinned South – for example, whilst white-guy owned companies like Louis Vuitton and Gucci are happy to shut down Chinese factories making copies of their bags, Isabel Marant, a well-known Parisian designer, created exact replicas of traditional apparel from the mixed communities of Santa Maria Tlahuitoltepec, in Oaxaca, Mexico – without giving them a penny for this blatant plagiarism.
+Furthermore, it seems that the rules that apply to the rich, generally whiter North don’t apply to the darker skinned South.
+For example, whilst white-guy owned companies like Louis Vuitton and Gucci are happy to shut down Chinese factories making copies of their bags, Isabel Marant, a well-known Parisian designer, created exact replicas of traditional apparel from the mixed communities of Santa Maria Tlahuitoltepec, in Oaxaca, Mexico.
+Done, of course, without giving them a penny for this blatant plagiarism.